APTrust/userguide/docs/registry/spot_tests.md

+---
+description: >-
+  Configure restoration spot tests in the APTrust Registry to periodically restore a random object and verify you can still use it.
+---

 # Configuring Restoration Spot Tests

 Restoration spot tests periodically restore a single, random intellectual object to your institution's restoration bucket.
 When the spot test completes, APTrust sends an email to your institution's users and admins telling them a restored item is available for download.